 While we’re on the topic of staff, we actually accidentally stayed here.
 We were on the way to another nearby hostel, spied here and dropped in for a quick look.
 We found Lee at the front desk so friendly and chatty we decided to stay here instead of the place up the road.
-You’ll find exceptionally friendly and enthusiastic staff at Fisher BnB and while it is still extremely new, we reckon it has a very bright future ahead of it.
+You’ll find exceptionally friendly and enthusiastic staff at Fisher BnB.

 Location wise, you’re within a 10-minute-walk of Little India, and it’s 20 minutes to Kampong Glam.
 The hostel is roughly equidistant between Farrer Park and Lavender SMRT stations, each of which are about 15 minutes away on foot.
 While the excellent Lavender Food Square Centre has now closed, there is another hawker centre straight across the road.
 A few doors down the relatively new Druggists delivers on some excellent craft brew, while for coffee-seekers, the outstanding Chye Seng Huat Hardware Cafe is just 50 metres away around the corner.

-If you don’t mind the short SMRT run into the centre of town and the eclectic setting, FisherBnB is an outstanding choice for a newish hostel in Singapore.
+If you don’t mind the short SMRT run into the centre of town and the eclectic setting, FisherBnB is an outstanding choice.
 Double thumbs up!